Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Results

-In Fig.\ref{fig:comp_perception}, we illustrate the qualitative comparisons of our methods for the various $\times$4 scale datasets.
-It can be seen that our models work better than others and accurately reconstructs not only the linear patterns but produce more photo-realistic textures, such as the mane of the lion and pebbles on the ground.
-Moreover, the proposed networks also generate cleaner outputs while other perception-based methods suffer visually artifacts.

-To investigate how our models can generate SR image from different domains, we examine the visual comparison on text images using the manga109~\cite{matsui2017sketch} dataset.
-Since humans can easily distinguish high-frequency details, it is important to adequately recover the edge region in this task .
-Here, our method effectively restores various texts, even those with very small fonts that barely recognizable on the bicubic results.

-Our GAN-based PCARN can produce sharp and realistic images.
-However, in some dense structures like Fig.~\ref{fig:failure}, it generates undesirable artifacts, unlike the L1 loss-based PCARN.
-We suspect that this is a common limitation shared by most, if not all, GAN-based algorithms as well because of the perception-distortion trade-off~\cite{blau2018perception}.
+In \Fref{fig:comp_perception}, we illustrate the qualitative comparisons on the various $\times$4 scale datasets.
+It can be seen that our models work better than others and accurately reconstruct not only the linear patterns but produce more photo-realistic textures, such as the mane of the lion and pebbles on the ground.
+Moreover, the proposed networks also generate cleaner outputs while other perception-based methods suffer visual artifacts.
+To investigate how our models can generate SR image from different domains, we examine the visual comparison on text images using manga109~\cite{matsui2017sketch} (\Fref{fig:comp_manga}).
+Since humans can easily distinguish high-frequency details, it is important to adequately recover the edge region in this task.
+Our method effectively restores various texts, even those with very small fonts that are barely recognizable on the bicubic results.
+GAN-based PCARN can produce sharp and realistic images.
+However, for some dense structures as in \Fref{fig:failure}, it generates undesirable artifacts, unlike the L1 loss-based PCARN.
+We suspect that this is a common limitation shared by most, if not all, GAN-based algorithms.